Whey Management for Agriculture

 - NYSERDA provides grants to farmers and WWTPs to build anaerobic digesters to take whey, a whey management option, and also generates electricity.

 - Cornell University's PRO-DAIRY Program uses DEC funding to research dairy and environmental issues, such as management of whey, and to provide education and outreach to the farm community.

 - NYS Ag & Mkts trains and certifies planners through the Agricultural Environmental Management Program to prepare comprehensive nutrient management plans, which include field specific procedures for land applying whey, allowing farmers to comply with CAFO permit to protect water resources.

-- DEC manages the CAFO permit program and solid waste regulations (Part 360) to ensure that farmers follow procedures when land applying whey that are protective of water resources.
+- DEC manages the CAFO permit program and the Part 360 solid waste regulations (link leaves DEC) to ensure that farmers follow procedures when land applying whey that are protective of water resources.
 Farmers are required to limit the amount of whey that is applied to match the nutrient needs of the crops and to use protective application practices.
 Farms not in the CAFO program are required to comply with the solid waste regulations.